Goal 5: Gender Equality

 Data is not available to gauge trends over time at a global or regional level.

-While all the Nordics have low rates of violence against women by current or former intimate partner, Finland and Sweden are both above the European average of 4.2%.
+While all the Nordics have low rates of violence against women by a current or former intimate partner, Finland and Sweden are both above the European average of 4.2%.

 Eliminate all harmful practices, such as child, early and forced marriage and female genital mutilation